Breadpaw/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock, Paper, Scissors

 The old rock, paper, scissors game.
+The really old one.
 But digital.
 And for The Odin Project.

-** THINGS TO DO **
+## THINGS TO DO

 - Make a game class to call it's functions.
 - Make the pictures smaller and easier to load.